xvnpw/xvnpw.github.io/content/posts/insecure-vscode-extensions.md

 Where LLM failed:
 - Gemini 2.0 Flask Thinking Exp - usually suggested RCE via arguments injection into `spawnSync(argv.exec_path, args, ...)` or similar functions.
 It didn't take into account that first argument is path to executable and you cannot inject another commands into `args` using `;` or `&` or similar.
 Example: [deoptexplorer-vscode](https://github.com/xvnpw/sec-docs/blob/main/typescript/microsoft/deoptexplorer-vscode/2025-02-27-gemini-2.0-flash-thinking-exp/vulnerabilities-workflow-1.md#1-argument-injection-in-dexnode-command-line-tool)
 - Sonnet 3.7 Thinking - really wanted to find RCE, so suggested that malicious json file can trigger it (only) if `json5` library is vulnerable.
 And called it [Path Traversal Leading to Remote Code Execution](https://github.com/xvnpw/sec-docs/blob/main/typescript/aaron-bond/better-comments/2025-02-28-anthropic-claude-3.7-sonnet-thinking/vulnerabilities-workflow-1.md#path-traversal-leading-to-remote-code-execution)
+- Many models suggested adding `__proto__` to `settings.json` to trigger Prototype Pollution.
+I tried it few times, but it didn't work.

 ## Prompts